-Matt Bomer On Stage - Theater Credits, Bio and Tickets
+Matt Bomer On Stage - Theatre Credits, Bio and Tickets

-On Broadway, Mr. Bomer appeared as Jeff Zarillo in a special benefit performance of 8 on September 19, 2011 at the Eugene O'Neill Theatre to raise funds for the American Foundation for Equal Rights.
-He returned to Broadway to star as Donald in the 50th Anniversary production of The Boys in the Band at the Booth Theatre from April 30 through to August 11, 2018.
+On Broadway, Bomer appeared as Jeff Zarillo in a special benefit performance of 8 on September 19, 2011 at the Eugene O'Neill Theatre to raise funds for the American Foundation for Equal Rights.
+He returned to Broadway to star as Donald in the 50th anniversary production of The Boys in the Band at the Booth Theatre from April 30 through August 11, 2018.